craigmcchesney/dp-support/README.md

 The utilities for each component are described in more detail below.

+## Quick Start

+The data-platform repo includes a [Quick Start section](https://github.com/osprey-dcs/data-platform?tab=readme-ov-file#data-platform-quick-start) for quickly getting the Data Platform up and running, with example usage of the scripts in dp-support to manage the ecosystem.

 ## MongoDB scripts

 MongoDB is used for Data Platform persistence.
 The current reference version is 7.0.5.
 For details about installing MongoDB as a locally installed package or as a docker container deployment, see the [data-platform repo documentation](https://github.com/osprey-dcs/data-platform).
 The tools for managing MongoDB include: